 I grew up surrounded by books.
 Both my parents loved to read and they shared that love with me.
 In the tiny Australian bush town where we lived, there wasn’t a lot to do except read and ride my ponies.

 After some fun-filled years at Queensland University (during which I passed the occasional exam), I became a television journalist, first in Australia, then in Asia and Europe.
-I got to see and do a lot of unusual things.
+I’ve seen and done a lot of unusual things.
 I met some interesting people, including one Pope, at least three Prime Ministers, a few movie stars and a dolphin.

 I also discovered that most interesting people are often the ‘ordinary’ people – who sometimes have quite extraordinary stories to tell.